Exclusions to the right to apply

 If a trigger event has occurred on land then the right to apply to register it as a green is excluded.
 Therefore a commons registration authority cannot accept any application to register that land as a town or village green.
 This rule applies even where a trigger event occurred prior to the commencement of section 15C.
 The legislation allows new trigger events to be added through secondary legislation, as well as existing trigger events to be amended or omitted.

 Every trigger event has corresponding “terminating events”.
 Where the right to apply has been excluded because a trigger event has occurred, if one of the corresponding terminating events occurs this will mean that the right to apply again becomes exercisable.
 From that point it will be possible to apply to register land as a town or village green.
 As with trigger events, this rule applies even where a terminating event occurred prior to the commencement of section 15C.
 Note the position may be more complex where more than one trigger event has occurred in relation to the land (see paragraph 100).

-Terminating events are set out in the second column of Schedule 1A to the 2006 Act (as amended by the 2014 Order) which can be viewed by clicking here (website).
+Terminating events are set out in the second column of Schedule 1A to the 2006 Act (as amended by the 2014 Order).

 For example, the corresponding terminating events for the publication of an application for planning permission in relation to land are:

 - a decision to decline to determine the planning application is made under section 70A of the Town and Country Planning Act 1990;

 - where permission is refused, all means of challenging the refusal in the UK are exhausted and the decision to refuse planning permission is upheld (or the time limit for an appeal expires without such an appeal being made);

 - where the planning application is granted, the period within which the development to which that permission relates expires without the development having been begun.